One of the great things about living in the Bay of Plenty is the number of quality golf courses around Tauranga and the surrounding region.

 Omanu Golf Club

-Omanu Golf Club is actually the closest golf course to Golf 360, making it a very convenient option for local golfers.
+Omanu Golf Club is the closest golf course to Golf 360, making it a very convenient option for local golfers.

-The course has a slightly more open feel and can sometimes resemble a links-style layout, particularly when the wind picks up.
+The course has a slightly more open feel and can resemble a links-style layout, particularly when the wind picks up.
+The breeze often becomes part of the challenge, and controlling your ball flight makes a real difference to scoring well.

 It’s also relatively forgiving off the tee.
 You can spray the driver around a little without losing too many balls, provided you avoid the drainage channels running through parts of the course.